 Here is another sample of a formal thank you:

 Dear Mr. Tyler,

-I would like to express our sincere appreciation and to invite you to continue to share your expertise with us.
-With your permission, I will notify you about our next planning meeting.
+You have our sincere appreciation and we hope to continue working with you in the future.
+With your permission, I will inform you about our next meeting.

-We will look forward to seeing you there.
+We look forward to seeing you there.